drquant/Python_Finance/README.md

 I have added additional python scripts for various other projects related to quantitative finance that don't compromise the Georgia Tech Computational Finance I course.

 I will also be adding python scripts for the Michael Halls-Moore's excellent Quantitative Finance tutorials at quantstart.com.
+Please note that all of the quantstart tutorial code has been run in Python 2.7.5+.
+To run the mean_reversion_tutorial.py you must install patsy and statsmodels from the terminal command line (sudo pip install patsy and sudo pip install statsmodels).